From construction... for construction

 We originated the market for secure self-employment in construction in 1996, and we’ve been ahead of everyone else ever since.

 In 2016, choosing the correct employment intermediary continues to be an important decision.
 The Onshore Employment Intermediaries legislation, introduced to crack down on false self-employment, means your decision must be seen to made on a basis of surety.
 HMRC has always required due diligence, but these new tax laws require a deeper level of audited analysis of the workplace circumstances of every operative you engage on a short-term basis.

 For Hudson Contract, this is nothing new: auditing the workplace circumstances has been part of our procedures since 2002.

 These questions should help you decide.

 HMRC expects you to carry out a range of due diligence checks before you appoint a labour service provider - ignorance is no defence if you subsequently fail a status inspection.
 So it's essential to ask any CIS intermediary or umbrella company you’re thinking of using to supply you with a detailed explanation of how their business model works, and explain the legal framework or case law they operate under.
 You’ll also need sample contracts.
 In HMRC’s eyes, if anything goes wrong, it is YOU who are liable, rather than the provider.
-Make sure you know exactly what’s expected of you by following HMRC’s leaflet, which you can found here.
+Make sure you know exactly what’s expected of you by following HMRC’s guidance, which you can found here.
 And if someone offers you a cheap deal, remember the old saying: ‘penny wise, pound foolish’.